JoonasBjork/packetParser/README.md

 ```

 After creating the interface, the program can be run with the run.sh script.
 Packets can be sent to the program with either **tcp_ping.sh** or **icmp_ping.sh**.

+## Goals
+### Currently
+- [] Full implementation of IP parsing
+  - [] Support for fragments
+  - [] Support for IPv6
+- [] Full implementation of TCP parsing
+  - [] Support for options
+- [] Implementation for basic TCP functionality
+  - [] Different TCP states
+- [] Unit tests for functions

+### In the future
+- [] Move the IP, TCP, Ethernet parsing into their own libraries
+- [] Full implementation of Ethernet parsing
+  - Requires changing from TUN interface to TAP interface
+- [] Possibilities to run the program in a Docker container
+- [] Possibilities to run the Dockerized program within a container orchestration platform such as Kubernetes
+  - [] Automate testing in Kubernetes